Sign Up for a Free Account

 Overview

-Congenital HIV infection is the transmission of HIV-1 from mother to child, which occurs during or soon after birth.
-Current prevalence ranges from 1% to 2% in the United States with successful implementation of antiretroviral treatment of mothers during pregnancy.
-This article includes an overview of congenital HIV-1 infection with updated criteria on reducing transmission through pregnancy and the delivery process, newborn testing for diagnosis, and treatment, including the use of zidovudine prophylaxis.
+Perinatally-acquired HIV is the transmission of HIV-1 from birthing parent to child, which occurs during or soon after birth.
+With the successful implementation of antiretroviral treatment for affected individuals during pregnancy, the current prevalence ranges from 1% to 2% in the United States.
+This article includes an overview of perinatally-acquired HIV infection, with updated criteria on reducing transmission through pregnancy, the delivery process, and breast- or chestfeeding, as well as newborn diagnosis and treatment and the use of prophylaxis.

 Key points

-• Prevalence is 1% to 2% in the United States with initiation of antiretroviral treatment of mothers during pregnancy.
+• Prevalence is 1% to 2% in the United States with timely initiation of antiretroviral treatment for birthing parents during pregnancy.

-• The disease can be mild to severe, including recurrent infections and neurologic abnormalities.
+• The disease can be mild to severe and can include recurrent infections and neurologic abnormalities.

-• All infants with HIV exposure should receive zidovudine prophylaxis within 6 to 12 hours after delivery.
+• All infants with perinatal HIV exposure should receive antiretroviral prophylaxis within 6 to 12 hours after delivery.

 • Newborn testing guidelines have been updated and are included for review.